 Riley-White Drugs is a part of Riley-White Inc., which has been providing prescription services for over 60 years.
-We have two locations to serve residents in Logan, Warren and surrounding counties.
-We have five pharmacists on staff to meet all your needs.
+We have three locations to serve residents in Logan, Warren, Simpson and surrounding counties.
+We have six pharmacists on staff to meet all your needs.
 Our pharmacists have specialized training in compounding, diabetes care, immunizations, medication therapy management, hormone replacement therapy and much more!
 Both stores offer drive-thru prescription service and delivery.

 Riley-White Drugs is located conveniently on the square in downtown Russellville.

-Clinic Pharmacy is located within the Graves Gilbert Clinic, next to the Medical Center in Bowling Green.
+Clinic Pharmacy is located within the Graves Gilbert Clinic, 201 Park Street, Bowling Green.

 Riley-White, Inc. complies with all relevant regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Riley-White, Inc. handles all patient/client records in a manner that ensures the accuracy, accessibility, confidentiality, and security of the data according to HIPAA requirements and other Federal and state requirements.